 Accidents and Injuries

 Because senior cats tend to have weaker gums, their teeth are much more likely to fall out after a knock, fall, or fight with another animal.
-Freak accidents happen, which are unavoidable, regardless of how healthy their teeth are.
+Freak accidents are unavoidable, regardless of how healthy their teeth are.

 They can also break teeth from chewing on tough items.
 This doesn’t always end in tooth loss but luxation, which is where it becomes dislodged from its normal position.
 This can be more uncomfortable and painful than the tooth falling out altogether.